JPMorgan Chase & Co. Increases Reinsurance Group of America (NYSE:RGA) Price Target to $195.00

-Reinsurance Group of America (NYSE:RGA – Get Free Report) had its price target lifted by stock analysts at JPMorgan Chase & Co. from $189.00 to $195.00 in a research report issued on Friday, Benzinga reports.
+Reinsurance Group of America (NYSE:RGA – Get Free Report) had its target price boosted by equities researchers at JPMorgan Chase & Co. from $189.00 to $195.00 in a research report issued on Friday, Benzinga reports.
 The brokerage currently has a “neutral” rating on the insurance provider’s stock.
-JPMorgan Chase & Co.‘s price objective indicates a potential downside of 3.36% from the stock’s current price.
+JPMorgan Chase & Co.‘s price objective points to a potential downside of 3.30% from the company’s previous close.

 Reinsurance Group of America Trading Up 5.5 %

-Reinsurance Group of America (NYSE:RGA – Get Free Report) last released its earnings results on Thursday, May 2nd.
-The insurance provider reported $6.02 earnings per share for the quarter, beating analysts’ consensus estimates of $4.51 by $1.51.
-Reinsurance Group of America had a return on equity of 16.20% and a net margin of 4.86%.
-The company had revenue of $6.34 billion during the quarter, compared to analyst estimates of $4.54 billion.
-During the same quarter in the previous year, the company posted $5.16 EPS.
-On average, equities research analysts anticipate that Reinsurance Group of America will post 19.41 earnings per share for the current year.
+Reinsurance Group of America (NYSE:RGA – Get Free Report) last posted its quarterly earnings data on Thursday, May 2nd.
+The insurance provider reported $6.02 earnings per share (EPS) for the quarter, beating the consensus estimate of $4.51 by $1.51.
+The business had revenue of $6.34 billion for the quarter, compared to the consensus estimate of $4.54 billion.
+Reinsurance Group of America had a net margin of 4.16% and a return on equity of 16.49%.
+During the same period last year, the firm posted $5.16 earnings per share.
+On average, equities research analysts expect that Reinsurance Group of America will post 19.41 EPS for the current fiscal year.

 Institutional Inflows and Outflows

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in RGA.
-GSA Capital Partners LLP bought a new stake in shares of Reinsurance Group of America in the 1st quarter worth $514,000.
-Daiwa Securities Group Inc. bought a new stake in shares of Reinsurance Group of America in the 1st quarter worth $270,000.
-Nordea Investment Management AB increased its holdings in shares of Reinsurance Group of America by 8.2% in the 1st quarter.
-Nordea Investment Management AB now owns 89,806 shares of the insurance provider’s stock worth $17,389,000 after purchasing an additional 6,777 shares in the last quarter.
-Fidelis Capital Partners LLC purchased a new position in shares of Reinsurance Group of America in the 1st quarter worth $127,000.
-Finally, Tobam boosted its stake in shares of Reinsurance Group of America by 115.0% in the 1st quarter.
-Tobam now owns 6,585 shares of the insurance provider’s stock worth $1,270,000 after buying an additional 3,522 shares during the last quarter.
-Institutional investors own 95.11% of the company’s stock.
+A number of hedge funds have recently made changes to their positions in RGA.
+Lindbrook Capital LLC grew its stake in shares of Reinsurance Group of America by 129.9% during the 4th quarter.
+Lindbrook Capital LLC now owns 154 shares of the insurance provider’s stock valued at $25,000 after buying an additional 87 shares during the period.
+Pineridge Advisors LLC acquired a new position in shares of Reinsurance Group of America in the fourth quarter worth about $26,000.
+Rise Advisors LLC purchased a new position in shares of Reinsurance Group of America during the 1st quarter valued at approximately $29,000.
+VisionPoint Advisory Group LLC grew its holdings in Reinsurance Group of America by 116.3% during the 3rd quarter.
+VisionPoint Advisory Group LLC now owns 212 shares of the insurance provider’s stock worth $31,000 after acquiring an additional 114 shares in the last quarter.
+Finally, Toth Financial Advisory Corp increased its position in shares of Reinsurance Group of America by 41.2% in the 4th quarter.
+Toth Financial Advisory Corp now owns 240 shares of the insurance provider’s stock worth $39,000 after purchasing an additional 70 shares during the last quarter.
+Hedge funds and other institutional investors own 95.11% of the company’s stock.

 About Reinsurance Group of America